Neko-Design/saucypy/README.md

 Alternatively, if you have your credentials in the environment, such as when running in jenkins or storing configs in an SCM, you can import these by running

 `sauceaccount = SaucyPy(os.environ['sauceuser'], os.environ['saucepass'])`

+## Documentation
+[SaucyPy Documentation](https://docs.ewenmccahon.me/saucypy/) is available both in this readme file and on my personal site in an easy to read format.
+The hosted version is located at [https://docs.ewenmccahon.me/saucypy/](https://docs.ewenmccahon.me/saucypy/)

 ## Projects Using SaucyPy
 For some inspiration of what you can do with SaucyPy, here's a few projects built using it.